Siena’s Palio: 500 Years of History in 90 Seconds

 The day before the race, I joined a crowd in the main square, Il Campo, to see the jockeys — mostly hired hands from out of town — get to know their horses in a practice run called the "charge of the carabinieri."
 At midnight, the streets were filled with eating, drinking, singing, and camaraderie, as neighborhoods gathered to pump themselves up.

 On race day, bets are placed on which contrada will win — and lose.
-Despite the shady behind-the-scenes dealing, the horses are taken into their contrada's church to be blessed.
+Despite the shady behind-the-scenes dealings, the horses are taken into their contrada's church to be blessed.
 "Go and return victorious," says the priest.
 It's considered a sign of luck if a horse leaves droppings in the church.

 Meanwhile, Il Campo is converted into a racetrack.
-Clay is brought in and packed down to create the surface, while mattresses pad the walls of surrounding buildings.
+Dirt is brought in and packed down to create the surface, while mattresses pad the walls of surrounding buildings.
 The most treacherous spots are the sharp corners, where many a rider has bitten the dust.

 The entire city of Siena packs into Il Campo.
 Bleacher and balcony seats are expensive, but it's free to join the masses in the square.
 The well-connected get to watch from the comfort of an apartment window.
 During my visit, Roberto's friend Franco shared his apartment overlooking the race course — and we enjoyed the best seats in town.
 From this vantage point, we watched as the square filled, with pageantry unfolding, flags waving, and excitement building.